-This iterative process allows the model to capture complex relationships and interactions between features that a single decision tree would likely miss.
+This iterative process allows the model to capture complex relationships and feature interactions that a single decision tree would likely miss.
 For feature importance, gradient boosting leverages the fact that each decision tree splits the data based on features that reduce prediction error.
-By aggregating these reductions across all trees, the algorithm estimates the contribution of each detail to model performance.
+By aggregating these reductions across all trees, the algorithm estimates the contribution of each detail to model accuracy.
 In other words, importance scores are averaged across all decision trees created by gradient boosting and then normalized.
 The importance score calculation, for detail \textit{d} in a single decision tree, is given below:

 \text{where:}